 Mr. Jenson graduated Magna Cum Laude from the University of North Texas with a Bachelor’s Degree in Music Education.
 While there, he studied tuba with Don Little and Jesse Orth and was a member of the Concert Band under Dr. Nicholas Williams, the North Texas Tuba-Euphonium Ensemble, and the Green Brigade, of which he was the tuba section leader.
 It was also while in college that Mr. Jenson spent two summers performing with the Santa Clara Vanguard Drum and Bugle Corps.
 His professional affiliations include Texas Music Educators Association, Texas Bandmasters Association, International Tuba Euphonium Association, and Phi Mu Alpha Sinfonia.

-When not teaching band, Mr. Jenson enjoys spending time with his wife, Crystal, and their three dogs, eating Chick-Fil-A, and cheering on the Dallas Cowboys.
+When not teaching band, Mr. Jenson enjoys spending time with his wife, Crystal, his 1 year-old son, Oliver, and their three dogs.
 He is very excited to be working with the wonderful students at Pearson Middle School this year!